Like diagnosis, the treatment of Lyme disease is controversial.

 - German Treatment Guidelines: Deutsche Borreliose-Gesellschaft e.
 V. Diagnosis and Treatment of Lyme borreliosis [PDF 364KB]

 It is extremely important that a patient with early Lyme or suspected Lyme be treated with antibiotics as soon as possible to avoid the condition turning chronic.
+We also recommend urgent naturopathic care to strengthen the body’s natural defences and to offer additional antimicrobial support.

-According to the DSCATT Clinical Pathway, a patient with acute, early stage Lyme disease is likely to be prescribed antibiotics for only 3, or maximum 4 weeks, with the expectation of complete recovery.
+According to the Department of Health’s DSCATT Clinical Pathway, a patient with acute, early stage Lyme disease is likely to be prescribed antibiotics for only 3, or maximum 4 weeks, with the expectation of complete recovery.
 This is inadequate, as we know that some patients have progressed into chronic Lyme after antibiotic treatment in the early stage.

 What to expect from a Lyme-literate practitioner